Our Team

 James Winston, MA, LMFTA

-• Waitlist open for new clients
+Waitlist open, not accepting new clients

-• Pronouns: He/Him
+Pronouns: He/Him

-• Degrees/Licensure: MA/LMFTA
+Degrees/Licensure: MA/LMFTA

-• Individual identities: White, Cis-male
+Individual identities: Cis-male

-• Specializations: Anxiety, Depression, ADHD, Negative Self-Talk
+Specializations: Anxiety, Depression, ADHD, Negative Self-Talk

-Outside of work, I am a rock musician (drummer).
-I also enjoy playing basketball, watching movies, and traveling.
+Outside of work, I enjoy spending time with my family, playing music (drums and guitar), watching movies, and traveling.

 Alaina Boyle, MA, LMHC

-• Waitlist full - not accepting new clients
+Waitlist open, not accepting new clients

-• Pronouns: she/her or they/them
+Pronouns: she/her or they/them

-• Degrees/Licensure: MA, LMHC
+Degrees/Licensure: MA, LMHC

-• Individual identities: White, queer, gender non-conforming woman
+Individual identities: White, queer, gender non-conforming woman

-• Specializations: Autism, Gender identity and transition, School anxiety or avoidance, Executive functioning challenges
+Specializations: Autism, Gender identity and transition, School anxiety or avoidance, Executive functioning challenges

-• Types of Therapy: Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Attachment-based therapy, motivational interviewing
+Types of Therapy: Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Attachment-based therapy, motivational interviewing

 I am passionate about providing evidence-based, individually-tailored therapy to teens and young adults, especially folks who identify as gender-diverse and/or neurodiverse and have not felt understood or adequately served in past therapy experiences.
 With over ten years of experience working with Autistic youth in mentorship, educational, and clinical settings, I have a strong understanding of neurodiversity and a broad toolkit of approaches to apply in our work together.
 Additionally, with both lived experience and specialized training in working with queer and trans identities, I am dedicated to providing gender-affirming care to youth and young adults.
 My number one goal is for you to feel validated and seen for who you are.
 In our sessions, you are the expert of your own experience, and my job is to partner with you to make the changes you want to make in your life.